-Approximately 90% of Twyford students stay on into the Sixth form, which means we are able to invite applications from external students to join the Sixth form, whose roll is currently almost 400.
+Approximately 90% of Twyford students stay on into the Sixth form, which means we are able to invite applications from external students to join the Sixth form, whose roll is currently over 500.

 Twyford has a thriving Sixth form.
 We offer a wide range of courses, ranging from traditional A Level courses to some more vocational options.